hyperrhiz/jekyll-journal/README.md

 ## Going live

-The "current issue" link is designated in _config.yml on line 51 - so every time you publish a new issue, you'll need to make sure the folder name is correct on line 51.
+The "current issue" link is designated in `_config.yml` on line 51 - so every time you publish a new issue, you'll need to make sure the folder name is correct on line 51.

-Once you're ready, push all the files to your server (see below on choices - either use git to keep it all together, or just upload the _site file using SFTP).
+Once you're ready, push all the files to your server (see below on choices - either use git to keep it all together, or just upload the `_site/` file using SFTP).

 ## Where to publish?

-If you have your own server and don't want to mess with git, you can simply use SFTP and upload the contents of the _site folder to the root of your domain, remembering to back up your local files regularly.
+If you have your own server and don't want to mess with git, you can simply use SFTP and upload the contents of the `_site/` folder to the root of your domain, remembering to back up your local files regularly.

 If your site is relatively small and uncomplicated, you can keep it on Github Pages [following their instructions here](https://pages.github.com/) (they even have automatic Jekyll support).
 There are some things that this prevents, though, such as plugins and .htaccess.
 I use my own server so that authors have their files kept private and I can maintain embargoes for proofing during the production process.

 If you want to keep the Jekyll files all tracked offsite, you should set up a git repo in the root of your user folder.
 It's tricky to set up (or at least it was for me), but could save you from disaster if your laptop dies and you don't have your Jekyll install backed up elsewhere.
 I used [these instructions for Dreamhost.](http://www.geekymartian.com/articles/pushing-jekyll-blog-content-to-dreamhost-using-git/)

-## Credits

-- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun base system.
-- thanks to [Jacob Heftmann](https://github.com/jheftmann/footnoted) for footnoted.js.
-- thanks to [Tim Holman](https://github.com/tholman/github-corners) for github-corners.
-- thanks to [@ncstate_english](https://twitter.com/ncstate_english?lang=en) for summer funding for this project in 2015.

-## To do

-- more citation formats
-- assign roles for editors etc without getting messed up with multiple entries in the same issue
-- autogenerate Crossref and DOAJ deposit files
-- separate bios page for those journals that might want all that info in one place instead of in the sidebar
-- should each issue have its own bio data file so that bios remain historical?